 - Height growth increases to 2 to 3.2 inches per year.

 Puberty is in full swing during stage 4.
-Both boys and girls are noticing many changes.
+Both males and females are noticing many changes.

-In girls, stage 4 usually starts around age 13.
+In females, stage 4 usually starts around age 13.
 Changes include:

 - Breasts take on a fuller shape, passing the bud stage.

-- Many girls get their first period, typically between ages of 12 and 14, but it can happen earlier.
+- Many females get their first period, typically between ages of 12 and 14, but it can happen earlier.

 - Height growth will slow down to about 2 to 3 inches per year.